The next evolution

 There are less creepy ways of putting that.
 Using the common metaphor, we can say that only 2% of a person’s full DNA instruction manual (the genome) includes straightforward instructions.
 The other 98% does something different, in a way scientists don’t entirely understand.

 At first, they thought this ‘dark genome’ was all junk left behind by evolution – and some of it does seem to be useless.
-Other sections interact with the instructions in the light genome, but they seem to be written in a slightly different language.
-The weirdest bits are DNA remnants of other things entirely, like viruses that infected our predecessors millions of years ago and then, unexpectedly, helped make us who we are.
+Other sections interact with the instructions in the light genome, but as if they were written in a slightly different language.
+The weirdest bits are DNA remnants of other things entirely, including viruses that infected our predecessors millions of years ago and then, unexpectedly, helped make us who we are.

 Other elements of the dark genome, so-called ‘jumping genes’ (or transposons), which flit about and modify different genetic instructions as species evolve, seem to have taken away our tails.
 A similar quirk might explain why we like the taste of bread.
 Some ancient viruses even left instructions to help our immune systems fight off future infections.

 Kassiotis is working with the TRACERx team to uncover just how the dark genome can influence tumour growth.
-So far, he’s found that cancer cells can reactivate instructions from ancient viruses to help them get nutrients, grow and spread. it's as if they can put on the same dark cloaks that helped old infections get past the body’s defences.
+So far, he’s found that cancer cells can also reach back through time and reactivate instructions from ancient viruses.
+At times, it's as if they can disguise themselves in the same cloaks that helped old infections get past the body’s defences millions of years earlier.

 But not every cloak is a good disguise.
-Another researcher at the Crick, Professor Samra Turajlic, is investigating whether activity in the dark genome explains why kidney cancers are more vulnerable to immunotherapy than many other cancer types.
+Another researcher at the Crick, Professor Samra Turajlic, has found clues that suggest activity in the dark genome could make kidney cancers especially vulnerable to immunotherapy.

 Evolution is messy.
 There are more viral ghosts in the dark genome than there are ‘human’ instructions in the light one, and less than half of the cells in our body actually belong to us.